-- Implement and maintain operational policies, procedures and plans (e.g facility security plans, etc)
+- Implement and maintain operational policies, procedures, and plans (e.g., business associate agreements, facility security plans, etc.).

-- Implement a process to assess third party business associates for information security risk and contracts
+- Create a process to assess third-party business associates for information on security risk and contracts.

 - Mitigate known risk in the order of highest to lowest